michimussato/OpenStudioLandscapesHub/README.md

 > on a single, isolated machine, embedding Landscapes into a
 > network infrastructure is not generally needed.

-As soon as multiplee machines are involved (for example workers in a render farm or remote collaborators accessing your locally hosted OpenStudioLandscapes resources), things can get complicated pretty quickly in case you don't have such a system set up already - like a local DNS server
+As soon as multiple machines are involved (for example workers in a render farm or remote collaborators accessing your locally hosted OpenStudioLandscapes resources), things can get complicated pretty quickly in case you don't have such a system set up already - like a local DNS server